MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/view-an-activex-control-s-about-box.md

 - Office.Version=v15
 ---

-# View an ActiveX Control's About Box
+# View an ActiveX Control's About box

 **Applies to**: Access 2013 | Office 2013